-What are Hard to Fit Contacts?
+What Are the Most Common Hard To Fit Contacts?

 There is a variety of hard to fit contacts, and each of them is designed to treat a specific condition.

 - Gas permeable: These lenses are made of a rigid oxygen-permeable material.
 They can be used to treat keratoconus as they will help hold the shape of the cornea.
 They are also good for giant papillary conjunctivitis as protein don't adhere to these lenses the way it normally does.
 If you are experiencing glare issues after Lasik surgery, these lenses will help, particularly when driving at night.

 - Piggybacking: If you find that gas permeable lenses are uncomfortable to wear all day, your eye doctor might recommend piggybacking.
 This is where a soft lens is placed under the gas permeable lens to act as a cushion.